 Hub's Network Management System is the primary mechanism used by Hub operating centers to handle the Hub intermodal and truck brokerage business.
 The Network Management System processes customer transportation requests, tenders and tracks shipments, prepares customer billing, establishes account profiles and retains critical information for analysis.
 The Network Management System provides connectivity with each of the major rail carriers.
 This enables Hub to electronically tender and track shipments in a real time environment.
-In addition, the Network Management System's e-Commerce features offer customers with e-Commerce capability, a completely paperless process, including load tendering, shipment tracking, billing and remittance processing.
+In addition, the Network Management System's e-Commerce features offer customers with e-Commerce capability a completely paperless process, including load tendering, shipment tracking, billing and remittance processing.
 We aggressively pursue opportunities to establish e-Commerce interfaces with our customers, railroads, trucking companies and drayage companies.

 Mode utilizes a third party transportation management system to manage its business, to process customer transportation requests, tender and track shipments and prepare customer billing.
 The system also provides connectivity with each of the major rail carriers, customers and truck carriers.
-We are currently working on enhancing Hub's system for Mode agents and we will be integrating Mode into Hub's Network Management System for Intermodal and Truck Brokerage services.
-Mode will continue to utilize the existing third party system for its logistics and less than truckload businesses.

 To manage our Unyson Logistics business, we use specialized software that includes planning and execution solutions.
 This sophisticated transportation management software enables us to offer supply chain planning and logistics managing, modeling, optimizing and monitoring for our customers.
 We use this software when offering logistics management services to customers that ship via multiple modes, including intermodal, truckload, and less-than-truckload, allowing us to optimize mode and carrier selection and routing for our customers.
 This software is integrated with Hub's Network Management System and our accounting system.
-We leverage the same carrier and customer websites for our logistics business.